willkg/everett/docs/configuration.rst

         everett.InvalidValueError: ValueError: invalid literal for int() with base 10:
-        'bar'; namespace=None key=foo requires a value parseable by int the port you want this to listen on
+        'bar'; namespace=None key=foo requires a value parseable by int The port you want this to listen on.

 .. autoclass:: everett.ConfigurationError